kemdav/Tambayan/README.md

    1. Go to GitHub.
    2. Go to the branch and then press the "Compare & Pull Request" button.
    3. Write clear title and description.

+   Example:

+   Title: feat: Add Organization Header Component
+   Description:
-      1. For descriptions, write: What does this PR do?
-How to test? and a Screenshot.
+   - What does this PR do?
+"Creates a new reusable component for displaying the organization's banner, profile picture, and name."
+   - How to test: "Go to any organization's page to see the new header."
+   - Screenshot: A screenshot showing the new component being used in the webpage.